axibase/atsd/rule-engine/functions.md

 ## Database Series

 Series functions retrieve series values from the database.
 Data can requested for series, other then the current series in the window.
-The functions are commonly used to retrieve data for other metrics and entities in order to calculate derived or calculated metrics.
+The functions are commonly used to calculate derived metrics.

 * [`db_last`](functions-series.md#db_last)
 * [`db_statistic`](functions-series.md#db_statistic)